emmt/NumOptBase.jl/README.md

     minₓ f(x) s.t. x ∈ Ω

-where `f: Ω → ℝ` is the objective function, `x` are the variables, and `Ω ⊆ ℝⁿ` is the set of acceptable solution with `n` the dimension of the problem.
+where `f: Ω → ℝ` is the objective function, `x` are the variables, and `Ω ⊆ ℝⁿ` is the set of acceptable solutions with `n` the dimension of the problem.

 It is assumed by this package that the variables `x` are stored in Julia arrays.
 Depending on the problem, these arrays may be multidimensional but are